 Sharing your code with the general public (and thus the scientific community) seems like an obvious thing to do, but the fact that codes are often not published suggests there are obstacles.
 I believe most of them only seem like obstacles, and others are easy to overcome.
 One apparent issue is that usually the company you work for owns the copyright.
 At almost any scientific institute, when you ask whether it it is alright to license your software under a free software licence you will get a positive answer, though sometimes this takes some time.
 Three out of three scientific institutes I worked for have responded that you may license your code under a free software licence.
 Who the actual copyright has?
 Not that important when you can set the software free.

 Another potential issue is that it takes work to clean up your code, and upload it in the right format to a repository that is well suited for this purpose.
 The last part may take a bit of time the first time you do this, but hereafter sharing your code with the general public will be quick and feels only natural to do.
 Concerning the former, making your code look good, is something that takes time, but in my experience it is a good investment anyway.
 You may find bugs and you may still be able to easily understand your own code at a later time.
-The code does not need to look perfect; generally, fellow scientists will already be happy with sort of tidy code.
-You may find time after a publication to improve the code further (or someone else will, and that is only good for science and your reputation); science and code development is characterised by a continuous process of improvement.
+The code does not need to look perfect; generally, fellow scientists will already be happy with somewhat tidy code.
+You (or someone else) may find time after a publication to improve the code further; science and code development is characterised by a continuous process of improvement.

 But just publishing the code is not enough: the scientific community must not be restricted in testing the code to reproduce the results, and in building further on the science already reproduced with it.
 Therefore the software should be free, meaning that rights are given to the user to run, study and share the code, make improvements and publish those.
 By default any work, including software, falls under copyright law, meaning nobody downloading or getting the code has the above rights.
 Except when you give those rights explicitly.